Simple-Organization/schemas-lib/README.md

 Added **schema.errors({})**

+Changed

+Because of removel of __DEV__, jsType is always included on the meta

 Removed

 Removed support do **__DEV__** and **__SERVER__** variables, to make more easy to use **schemas-lib** in an existing project